gabbail/shopsync/README.md

 # ShopSync

 ## Description
 ShopSync is an e-commerce command-line interface (CLI) application that allows users to manage a wide range of products.
-It uses both SQL and NoSQL databases, providing flexibility in data management.
-Users can switch between these databases seamlessly, ensuring a versatile shopping experience.

 ## Features
 - Manage products and inventory